 The processor is fast and didn’t slow down even when I tried to tax it by running multiple heavy tasks at the same time.
 The P9’s battery life is great, which is maximised with constant, and only slightly annoying, notifications of what apps are running and using battery.
 I’m a pretty heavy user and I easily got to the end of a day and still had 40 to 50 percent battery left.
 With the P9, Huawei have moved away from micro-USB ports for charging to the new USB-C port, which makes charging much faster.

-Huawei is also bringing back its Screen Promise it launched last year.
-After buying a new Huawei phone, you can register it at huaweiscreenpromise.co.nz — a list of eligible models is available at this site.
-Then if you break the screen in the first year, you can go online and organise a replacement for free, but you only get one replacement, so you still need to be careful.
+Huawei is also bringing back its Screen Promise, now called Free Screen Replacement.
+A list of eligible models is available at this site.
+Then if you break the screen in the first three months or year, depending on the model you have, you can go online and organise a replacement for free, but you only get one replacement, so you still need to be careful.